WMSSanharsha/Cat-Meme-Purrfect/README.md

 # Meme Picker - Pumpkin's Purrfect Meme Generator

-This project is a simple meme picker that lets users select a cat meme based on their current emotion, with an option to show only animated GIFs. ( Just For Fun 😉 )
+This project is a simple meme picker that lets users select a cat meme based on their current emotion, with an option to show only animated GIFs. ( Have Fun 😉 )

 ## Features